Should I Make Student Loan Payments Right Now, Even If I Don't Have To?

 Even if you can afford to continue making payments on federal student debt, there might be a wiser way to use that cash.
 You might put it toward your emergency savings in case you’re laid off, become ill, or face another hardship.
 You could also redirect that money to pay off a high interest debt, such as a credit card balance.

-If you make a payment during this period of forbearance only to find you need it later, you might be able to get it back.
+If you make a payment during this period of forbearance only to find you need the money later, you might be able to get it back.
 The Department of Education has directed servicers to refund payments made during this forbearance at the borrower’s request.

 The Bottom Line